Inside this Topic Guide

-On 15 December 2017, ESMA issued a further consultation paper on regulatory technical standards (RTS) under the Prospectus Regulation.
+(15 December 2017) ESMA consultation paper on regulatory technical standards (RTS) under the Prospectus Regulation.
 The further consultation covers: key financial information that should appear in the prospectus summary; data and machine readability of information to be sent to ESMA in order to provide free access to the public; advertisements for public offers or admissions to trading; instances which require the publication of a supplement to a prospectus; and publication of a prospectus.
-Comments closed on 9 March 2018.
+Comments by 9 March 2018.

 On 20 September 2017, the European Commission published a proposal for a regulation ("Omnibus 3") which would make changes to various EU Regulations.
 If adopted in its current form, it would make significant changes to some key elements of Prospectus Regulation (EU) 2017/1129.
 The proposal as drafted would come into force in July 2019 with transitional provisions over 3 years.
 Changes include centralising approval of certain prospectuses so that ESMA would be the competent authority.

 To find related amending instruments, as listed on the consolidated versions, type the instrument number into the Eur-lex search.

 |Yolanda Azanza (Madrid)||Antonio Henriquez (Madrid)|